anonymous-dac/e-lstm/README.md

 # E-LSTM

-## e-SELL format construction and comparison with other format
+## e-SELL format construction and comparison with other format
 Please refer to the [python script](sparse_eval.py)

 ## RISC-V simulator framework